dylanrandle/ac299_website/index.md

 The solutions of differential equations *are functions*, so we believe that *learning the function* is interesting in its own right.
-We are excited by this work for two reasons: first, we believe that having a closed-form solution to a given ODE or PDE system could be very useful for solving an inverse-type problem (e.g. inverting the neural network).
-Second, we hope that learning the function well could lead to superior solutions, especially when it comes to a) interpolating between grid points and b) transferring to a slightly different system.
+We are excited by this work for two reasons: first, we believe that having a closed-form solution to a given ODE or PDE system could be very useful for solving an inverse-type problem (e.g. inverting the neural network to find locations that match a certain result).
+Second, we hope that learning the function well could lead to superior solutions, especially when it comes to a) interpolating between grid points and
+b) transferring to a slightly different system.
 We are in the early days of these methods but I am excited by our group's progress.

 ![harvard](pics/SEAS_IACS.png){:height="100px" width="400px"}